- Published on

 What's missing?

 There is one thing I hoped would work out of the box that didn't and that is being able to embed Mermaid charts.
 This would make Marp perfect for my needs but the good news is that there are ways of making it work, with a little bit of effort.
-This issue thread outlines some workarounds and also hints that this functionality could be added via plugin.
+This issue thread outlines some workarounds and also hints that this functionality could be added via a plugin.
 That's right, Marp has a plugin architecture, one that I haven't really explored but that makes me excited at the possibilities!